-Have a look through this brochure (also available to download at: www.cathedral.org.uk/myschoolvisit) and choose a programme you would like to do.
+Have a read through this brochure (also available to download at www.cathedral.org.uk/schools) and choose your preferred programme.
+Then call 01603 218320 or email headofschools@cathedral.org.uk to discuss your requirements, set a date and confirm costs.

-Call 01603 218320 or email education@cathedral.org.uk to discuss your requirements, set a date and establish prices.
+Advance booking is essential for all visits

-Advance booking is essential for all visits.
 You should book at least one month in advance.
 Once your date is set, you will be emailed a booking form to complete and send back to us within two weeks - please give as much detail as possible regarding abilities/SEN/learning outcomes.
 On receipt of your booking form you will be emailed a confirmation pack and invoice.
 Payment by cheque or BACS is preferred.
-Full details will be given on your invoice / confirmation letter.
+Full details will be given on your invoice/confirmation letter.